UNHCR MENA COVID-19 Emergency Response Update #17 (1 - 31 March 2021) - Syrian Arab Republic

 20 out of 20 UNHCR countries / operations are reporting active cases of COVID-19 in the region

-17.4 million 2021 planning figure fo people of concern in the Middle East and North Africa
+17.4 million 2021 planning figure for people of concern in the Middle East and North Africa

 Regional Developments